-NEW for CAPM in 2023: The new CAPM exam, to be released early 2023, will have a 10-minute break that will appear after you complete the first half of the exam (75 of the 150 questions) and review all of your answers.
+NEW for CAPM in 2023: The new CAPM exam, to be released in 2023, will have a 10-minute break that will appear after you complete the first half of the exam (75 of the 150 questions) and review all of your answers.
 Please note, once you have reviewed your responses and start your break you will not be able to return to the questions from the previous section of the exam.

 If there is a technical software issue, the proctor will try to contact you through online chat or Voice over IP (VoIP) using the OnVue software.
 If the proctor cannot contact you via chat or VoIP, they will try to call you at the phone number you provided during the check-in process.
 While you are not allowed to have your phone in your immediate workspace during the exam, you are permitted to use your phone in case of a technical issue to access technical support.

 The proctor will work with you to try to resolve the technical issues.
 Any lost time because of the technical issue cannot be added back into the exam and you will not be compensated for any lost time.
 If you would like to reschedule, the proctor will direct you to contact the Pearson VUE Call Center with an Incident Report number they provide you.
 You may not be compensated depending on what technical issue occurred.

 PMI places the highest priority on protecting the integrity of the PMP exam and is committed to ensuring that risks associated with online testing are properly addressed.
 We have implemented several security safeguards, including: